JennyOtomi/Data-Analysis-Portfolio/SQL/ChinookSqlProj/README.md

 # This project is to solve the following questions using MySql

-# ▪ Write a query to show the album titles in ascending order.
+# ▪ Write a query to show the album titles in descending order.
 # ▪ How many artists name start with B?
 # ▪ What’s the customers name whose city is Oslo?
 # ▪ How many customers do we have from Canada?